rkshah199463-glitch/HR-Analyst-Dashboard/README.md

 Strong concentration in the 26–35 age group

-Salary group <5K shows highest churn
+Salary group <5K shows the highest churn

 2️⃣ Research & Development